-Administration of a drug into the subarachnoid space directly acts on the target receptors present on the dorsal horn cells responsible for pain transmission.
-The intrathecal administration permits the drug to bypass enteric absorption and/or blood brain barrier hence the dose required is a fraction of systemic dose with improved efficacy and minimized side-effects.
-For example, dose of baclofen from oral to intrathecal route decreases from approximately 300mg to 1mg.
-The continuous drug delivery ensures a steady drug level in blood, improving quality of analgesia.
-This in short is a modality which provides more effective pain relief with better safety profile.
+For example, the dose of baclofen from oral to intrathecal route decreases from approximately 300mg to 1mg.
+This continuous drug delivery system ensures a steady amount of drug level in blood, improving quality of analgesia.
+This is a modality which provides more effective pain relief.

-There are a number of drugs used with the system but three drugs which are at present FDA approved are Morphine, Baclofen and Ziconotide.
+There are a number of drugs which can be used with the system but the three drugs which are at present FDA approved are: Morphine, Baclofen and Ziconotide.

-The implantation is performed in OT using fluoroscopic guidance and all surgical asepsis.
-The two piece silicone catheter is introduced through a special introducer needle and guided into subarachnoid space upto the desired level depending on pain geography and property of the drug used.
-It is secured to thoracolumbar fascia with special anchor, tunneled in subcutaneous plane and connected to the Synchromed pump by suture less connector on the proximal piece of the catheter.
-The pump is emptied of its manufacturing fluid and filled with the desired drug before implanting in the subcutaneous pocket.
-Both the incisions are surgically sutured neatly after adequate haemostasis.
+The two pieces of silicone catheter is introduced through a special introducer needle and guided into the subarachnoid space up to the desired level depending upon the pain geography and properties of the drug used.
+It is then secured to the thoracolumbar fascia with special anchor, tunnelled in the subcutaneous plane and connected to the Synchro-med pump by suture less connector on the proximal piece of the catheter.